SrObis/Mastering-SharePoint-Framework-SPFx-Development/README.md

-# Sección 8: Creating SharePoint Artefacts
+# Sección 9: Working with Library

 ## 49. Creating a Library